 - Small group ministries and Bible studies

 - Leadership Training

-There are six critical issues that particularly impact women around the world.
-These issues are:
+The Department of Women's Ministries chose to address six critical issues that particularly impact women around the world.
+These challenges are:

 - Health risks

 As Christians, seeking to follow the example of Jesus, we believe that it is important to do what we can to meet the needs of all people, developing trust, and helping them to find the answers to their needs.
 For this reason, Women's Ministries has chosen to focus much of its attention to these challenges.

 Before much can be done to address most of these needs, a person must be able to read.
 Almost one billion adults cannot read; about three-fourths of these are women.
 They cannot read the instructions on a medicine bottle, fill out an employment form, or read the directions for a household cleaner.
 Neither can they read a Sabbath School lesson to a child nor read the Bible.
 Like many in the Dark Ages, they must get their Gospel from someone else.

 These are certainly challenges for everyone in the church.
 Women's Ministries invites all to join together to share the Good News of the Gospel.